-I am a postdoctoral researcher at ETH Zurich in the group of Prof. Laurent Vanbever.
-My current research interests are focused on computer networks, communication protocols, (real-time) scheduling theory, and statistics applied to experimental design.
+I am Executive Scientific Collaborator (permanent research position) at ETH Zurich in the group of Prof. Laurent Vanbever.
+My current research focuses on sustainable networking, specifically in wired computer networks.
+In the past, I worked on low-power wireless communication protocols, (real-time) scheduling theory, and statistics applied to experimental design.
 You can find out more about my research interests and past activities in my resume and publication page.

 In 2019, I completed my doctoral studies under the supervision of Prof. Lothar Thiele, also at ETH.
 My dissertation is entitled Leveraging Synchronous Transmissions for the Design of Real-time Wireless Cyber-Physical Systems.
 Before joining ETH, I obtained a Master of Science in Engineering of Complex Systems (2015) and Master for Faculty Training for Higher Education (2013) both from École Normale Supérieure de Cachan (now ENS Paris-Saclay).
 In 2014, I spent a year in UC Berkeley as visiting scholar under the supervision of Prof. Karl Hedrick.